rosietle2903/challenge/README.md

 - Users are able to sign in
 - Users are able to sign as a specified user
 - Users are able to purchase a dress
-  - Users are able to confirm their address
+  - Users are able to confirm their address upon checkout
   - Users are able to checkout
   - Users are on the correct route when navigating through the checkout
   - Users are able select a dress of choice